20 questions for getting to know your teenager

 In elementary school, kids look up to their parents.
 But during adolescence?
 Not so much.

-“Teenagers rebel because they want to be different from their parents, plain and simple,” says Sean Grover, LCSW, author of “When Kids Call the Shots: How to Seize Control from Your Darling Bully and Enjoy Being a Parent Again.”
+“Teenagers rebel because they want to be different from their parents, plain and simple,” says Sean Grover, licensed psychotherapist and author of “When Kids Call the Shots: How to Seize Control from Your Darling Bully and Enjoy Being a Parent Again.”
 “As teens struggle to establish their own unique identity, they often reject their parents in the process.
 This is healthy and necessary for them to develop a strong sense of self.”

 The teen years don’t have to be all eye-rolling and slamming doors, though.
 When parents approach adolescence from a healthy place and listen with an open mind, it is possible to maintain a positive and strong relationship with your teen.